crazycapivara/openlayers/README.md

 An R Interface to OpenLayers
 ============================

-[OpenLayers](https://openlayers.org/) is an open-source JavaScript library "making it easy to put a dynamic map in any web page".
+[OpenLayers](https://openlayers.org/) is an open-source JavaScript library *making it easy to put a dynamic map in any web page*.
 The goal of the openlayers R package is to make this functionalty available within R via the [htmlwidgets](https://github.com/ramnathv/htmlwidgets) package.
-Please note this package is still an early beta version (check [NEWS](NEWS.md) file for available functionality).
+Please note this package is still a beta version (check [NEWS](NEWS.md) file for available functionality).
 Under the hood it wraps OpenLayers v4.2.0.

 Installation
 ------------